diequies/100daysofdata/README.md

 ---

+### **Day 63 of #100DaysOfData Challenge**

+Today has been a bit of mixed day, I didn't have too much time and I spent it half in Maria's code and the other half divided between **Omdena** project and both courses I am doing.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Mainly I have been tracking current discussions and tried to read about how to divide the database in training/test/validate sets.
+In recommedation systems, the way we do it is completely different.
+Tomorrow I will continue reasearching.
+2. **Course**: [Python Programming datacamp Skill Track](https://learn.datacamp.com/skill-tracks/python-programming?version=2).
+Today I started the course of *Writing functions with Python*.
+I already knew how to write a very basic function, but it includes details of how to document, what variables are and how they behave in the context, etc. Tomorrow I will do the decorators part, in which I have quite a lot of interest.
+3. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Also started the *SVM* module of *Udemy* course.
+We have covered the theory part, where they explain from the basic linear support vector to the use of Kernels to separate the different classes.
+Having different kernels in the algorithm and each kernel different parameters, it is a model where the hyperparameter tunning with cross validation is very important, as well as to normalize the features as the algorithm uses the space distances.

+---

 ### **Day 62 of #100DaysOfData Challenge**

 Today I couldn't spend too much time on coding and data science, mainly I corrected some problems in **Omdena** database and also spent some time translating code from *R* to *Python* for Maria's Phd.